-2.1.1 The survey is to include a general external examination and testing, where appropriate, of the following items, as applicable:

-- outer shell plating above the waterline, relevant shell doors and accessible parts of the rudder(s) - · plating of freeboard deck and exposed decks, superstructures, with their openings and means of closure - means of closing and securing the weathertightness of miscellaneous openings in freeboard, superstructure and exposed decks (cargo hatchways, other hatchways and other openings) - · sidescuttles and deadlights, chutes and other openings with their means of closure - · bulwarks and, if applicable, the provision of freeing ports, special attention being paid to freeing ports with shutters - guardrails, gangways, walkways, ladders and any other means provided for the protection of the crew and means for safe passage for crew - · inlets, scuppers and sanitary discharges, valves on discharge lines and their controls - · ventilators, air pipes, overflow pipes and gas vent pipes, with their coamings, means of closure and flame screens, where required - flame screens on vents to all bunker tanks - all air pipe heads installed on the exposed decks - weld connection between air pipes and deck plating - · fittings and appliances for timber deck cargoes, where applicable - verification of the position of the deck line (or reference line) and load lines and timber marks, if any, which, if necessary, are to be re-marked and re-painted - deck equipment such as lifeboat davit foundations, bollards, fairleads, hawse pipes, etc., masts and associated rigging, including lightning conductors - · anchoring and mooring equipment, as far as practicable - towing and mooring equipment properly marked with any restriction associated with its safe operation (only for ships built after 1st January 2007). - watertight bulkheads, their watertight doors and associated local and remote controls, and their watertight penetrations - main and auxiliary steering arrangements, including their associated equipment and control systems, and manoeuvring gear - fire divisions and fire doors, dampers in ventilation ducts, means of closure of skylights and other openings - confirmation, as far as practicable, that no significant changes have been made to the arrangement of the structural fire protection, including cargo spaces intended for the carriage of dangerous goods - · confirmation that emergency escape routes from accommodation and service spaces are satisfactory - · accessible cargo holds, in particular in areas likely to be damaged by cargo handling - · confirmation that the drainage from enclosed cargo spaces situated on the freeboard deck is satisfactory - engine room
+- 2.1.1 The survey is to include a general external examination and testing, where appropriate, of the following items, as applicable: - outer shell plating above the waterline, relevant shell doors and accessible parts of the rudder(s) - plating of main deck and exposed decks, superstructures, with their openings and means of closure - hatchways and other openings on exposed decks, with their coamings and their means of closure and securing arrangements - side scuttles and deadlights, chutes and other openings with their means of closure - · bulwarks, guard rails, freeing ports, gangways and lifelines, ladders - scuppers and sanitary discharges, valves on discharge lines and their controls - · ventilators, air pipes, overflow pipes and gas vent pipes, with their means of closure and flame screens, where required - · when a freeboard has been assigned to the ship, freeboard marks on the ship's sides - deck equipment such as lifeboat davit foundations, bollards, fairleads, hawse pipes, etc., masts and associated rigging, including lightning conductors - · windlass and equipment of chain cables or wire ropes for anchors - · watertight bulkheads, their watertight doors and associated local and remote controls, and their watertight penetrations - main and auxiliary steering arrangements, including their associated equipment and control systems, and manoeuvring gear - · fire divisions and fire doors, dampers in ventilation ducts, means of closure of skylights and other openings - · confirmation that emergency escape routes from accommodation and service spaces are satisfactory - engine room - · where fitted, helicopter deck and its supporting structure, safety net and arrangements for the prevention of sliding - · availability of loading manual or, where required, electronic loading instrument, including standard test - availability of approved stability documentation. - 2.1.2 Suspect areas identified at previous surveys are to be examined.

-- availability of loading manual - · availability of electronic loading instrument, where required, and verification with standard test - availability of approved stability documentation - checking, in general, that there has been no deterioration in the strength of the hull - · verification that no alterations have been made to the hull or superstructures that would affect the position of the load lines - · superstructure end bulkheads and openings therein - watertight integrity of the closures to any openings in the ship's side shell below the freeboard deck (particularly, cargo ports and other similar openings) - garbage chutes, as far as practicable - · spurling pipes and cable lockers for verification that permanent devices are fitted to minimize water ingress - if applicable, special requirements for ships permitted to sail with type "A" or type "B-minus" freeboard (machinery casing, gangway and access, hatchways and freeing arrangements) - hull and its closing appliances, in general and as far as can be seen - for ships fitted with independent cargo tanks, confirmation that cargo piping and tanks are electrically bonded to the hull, as applicable.

-2.1.2 Suspect areas identified at previous surveys are to be examined.
 Thickness measurements are to be taken of the areas of substantial corrosion and the extent of thickness measurements is to be increased to determine areas of substantial corrosion.
-These extended thickness measurements are to be carried out before the annual survey is credited as completed.

-2.1.3 Examination of ballast tanks when required because of the results of the class renewal survey and intermediate survey is to be carried out.
+These extended thickness measurements are to be carried out before the annual survey is credited as completed. - 2.1.3 Examination of ballast tanks when required because of the results of the class renewal survey and intermediate survey is to be carried out.
 When considered necessary by the Surveyor, or where extensive corrosion exists, thickness measurement is to be carried out.
 If the results of these thickness measurements indicate that Substantial Corrosion is found, then the extent of thickness measurements is to be increased to determine areas of substantial corrosion.
 These extended thickness measurements are to be carried out before the annual survey is credited as completed.